 Investing well is boring and devoid of emotions.
 If an investment is not acting the way that you hoped that it would, you need to be able to dump those shares immediately without giving a second thought.

-You also should not hold shares which cause you to be stressed out or those that cause you to lose sleep!
+You also should not hold shares that cause you to be stressed out or those that cause you to lose sleep.
 In any such event, those may not be appropriate stocks for you.

 Adjusting the Plan and the Rules

 Your trading plan and the trading rules are not set in stone.
-You should develop them with a lot of thought, and stick to them of course, but allow yourself the ability to tweak them based on your trading results, and as you learn new information.
+You should develop them with a lot of thought and stick to them, of course.
+However, allow yourself the ability to tweak them based on your trading results, and as you learn new information.